The 1-Year Tort Claim Deadline in Oklahoma Explained

 The 365-Day Rule

-You must file a written Notice of Tort Claim with the appropriate government clerk within one year of the date of the loss.
-If you miss this deadline by even one day, your claim is forever barred.
+State-law claims against a government actor often require a written Notice of Tort Claim with the appropriate government clerk within one year of the date of the loss.
+Missing a notice deadline can make a claim time-barred, and attorney review should confirm the deadline and any exceptions.

 What Needs to Be in the Notice?